 The group then moves to circle time, where morning songs are sung, helpers are chosen, the activities for the morning are discussed and participation in a group activity related to our weekly theme may take place.
 Name, letter and number recognition, counting, sharing thoughts, ideas, taking turns and listening to others are just a few areas that we work on during this time.

-After free play, the class comes together again for a short story time and the day concludes with outside play or a group, large muscle activity (parachute, beanbags, movement songs) if the weather does not permit us to go outside.
-Outside, they can swing, climb, play in the large sandbox, ride bikes, gallop with the stick horses or climb the lower branches of the tree.
+After free play and clean up, the class comes together again for a short story time and the day concludes with outside play or an indoor group, and large muscle activity (parachute, beanbags, movement songs).
+Outside, they can run, swing, climb, play in the large sandbox, ride bikes, gallop with the stick horses or climb the lower branches of the tree.

 The Sparkplugs also go on a field trip each month and enjoy other special days such as funny feet day, funny hat day, pajama day, and holiday parties.
 Academics are always part of their day, but are presented in such fun, non-threatening ways the children don’t even realize they are learning.